papanito/devenv/README.md

 There are additional git sub-modules under `resources` folder:

 - [dot-files](https://gitlab.com/papanito/dot-files.git) my dot-files.
 They are shared in a separate repo.
-- [config-files](https://gitlab.com/papanito/config-files.git) for my config files which may contain more sensitive files - thus this repo is private and not visible.
+- [config-files](https://gitlab.com/papanito/config-files.git) for my config files which may contain more sensitive data - thus this repo is private and not visible.
-- [shell-scripts](https://gitlab.com/papanito/config-files.git) for my collection of shell and nautilus scripts
+- [shell-scripts](https://gitlab.com/papanito/shell-scripts.git) for my collection of shell and nautilus scripts

 > **Remark**
 >
 > The project is hosted at [Gitlab](https://gitlab.com/papanito).
 I automatically synchronize it to Github to share it with Github users.

-## Encrpyted Data
+## Encrypted Data

 I use ansible vault to encrypt sensitive data, so I can still share my project.
 The password file is defined in [`ansible.cfg`](./ansible.cfg), so that no vault parameter has to be specified when running the playbook.
 Required parameters have to be encrypted accordingly, eg.g the variable `backup_encryption_key`: